 We then gave each city a Family Score.

-Read on to see why Newberry is where all the families are headed, while North Myrtle Beach is probably a place made for singles.
+Read on to see why Newberry is where all the families are headed, while North Charleston is probably a place made for singles.

 Newberry is a city in Newberry County, South Carolina, United States, in the Piedmont 43 miles northwest of Columbia.
 The charter was adopted in 1894.
 The population was 10,277 at the 2010 census.
 It is the county seat of Newberry County; at one time it was called Newberry Courthouse.

 Lexington is the largest town in and the county seat of Lexington County, South Carolina, United States.
 Lexington is a suburb of the state’s capital and second-largest city, Columbia.
 The U.S. Census Bureau estimated 2016 population is 24,905, and it is the second-largest municipality in the Columbia, South Carolina metropolitan area.

 Conway is a city in Horry County, South Carolina, United States.
 The population was 16,317 at the 2010 census.
 It is the county seat of Horry County and is part of the Myrtle Beach metropolitan area.
 It is the home of Coastal Carolina University.